bannedfromclubpenguin/bannedfromclubpenguin.github.io/index.md

 ## Community Feedback

-"You should add censorship" - UH Student
+"You should add censorship." - UH Student

-"Looks pretty shitty" - UH Student
+"The color scheme is nice and everything seems like it is working fine." - UH Student

-"Pretty useful" - UH Student
+"Pretty useful." - UH Student

 "Thank goodness for this site!
 Much beter than looking up clubs in the schools excel sheet..." - UH Student